SAP-samples/teched2025-AD165/exercises/ex2/README.md

 <image src='/exercises/ex2/images/02_02_0060.png' height='500px'></image>
 </p>

+---

 > [!TIP]
 > If you see errors still or can't get the card to show as per the above screenshots, you can view the [finished manifest.json](/exercises/ex2/manifest.json).
+> You may compare your Manifest.json or even copy the manifest directly into card explorer - but be sure to change the `###` with your own 3 digit user number wherever marked with `<--`.
+> Once you have replaced the `###` correctly, don't forget to remove the marker text `<--` on each of those lines as well.

 ---